The 26 Unhealthiest Sodas—Ranked by Sugar Content

 Sugar per 20-ounce bottle: 75 grams

-Starting us off with 75 grams of added sugar is a classic bottle of Sundrop.
-The citrus flavor may be refreshing, but cooling off with this soda will give you close to three times the recommended limit of an entire day.
+A classic bottle of Sundrop contains a cavity-inducing 75 grams of added sugar.
+The citrus flavor may be refreshing, but cooling off with this soda will give you close to three times the recommended limit for an entire day.

 Crush Watermelon